Centre-left politics: Early 20th century

-Social democracy developed by the early 20th century as a response to the strength of capitalism.
+Social democracy had developed as a major political movement in Europe by the early 20th century as a response to the strength of capitalism.
 Challenging the idea that capitalism was nearing an implosion, reformist socialists such as Eduard Bernstein rejected Marxist ideas of historical materialism and class conflict, and social democrats established themselves as a reformist alternative to the revolutionary left, arguing that societal improvements within capitalist democracy would better serve the working class.
-This philosophy became widely popular among the European left after World War I, which convinced many contemporary leftists that national identity was more important to the working class than class solidarity, which would render Marxism unviable.
+This philosophy became widely popular among the European left after World War I, which had convinced many contemporary leftists that national identity was more important to the working class than class solidarity, which would render Marxism unviable.
 This was reinforced by the wave of democracy that followed, allowing socialists to participate in electoral politics.

-Social democrats made up the centre-left during the interwar period in Europe, advocating for government regulation and intervention in opposition to the passive policies of the predominant Marxist and classical liberal parties.
-They opted for appeals to the common good rather than to the working class or individualism.
+Social democrats made up the centre-left during the interwar period in Europe, advocating government regulation and intervention in opposition to the passive policies of the predominant Marxist and classical liberal parties.
+The centre-left and the centre-right in this period were primarily divided by their stance on trade unions, with social democracy advocating greater powers for unions in collective bargaining.
 In Western Europe, the centre-left supported the Plan De Man.
-Following the Great Depression in the 1930s, state intervention saw popular support throughout the western world.
+During the Great Depression in the 1930s, social democracy became a viable alternative to other left-wing ideologies, and state intervention saw popular support throughout the western world.
+It was also seen as a potential means to counteract rising far-right movements that were developing in Europe.
 The centre-left was particularly strong in Sweden, which was the only country at the time to have ruling party that was explicitly social democratic, the Swedish Social Democratic Party.
-The Democratic Party in the United States also implemented centre-left policies with the New Deal, as a lack of ties to socialist groups allowed for greater support.
+Other European countries with social democratic governments included Denmark, Norway, and Czechoslovakia.
+The Democratic Party in the United States also implemented centre-left policies with the New Deal, as a lack of ties to socialist groups allowed for a stronger centre-left relative to other countries.